 After Montetiffi the route reaches Perticara, near Novafeltria.
 The average gradient is 4.1% while the maximum gradient is 12%, with an elevation gain of almost 370 metres.

 This is the greatest elevation gain in the Nove Colli, climbing 511 metres in just 9 km, the result of an average gradient of 5.6%.
 The maximum gradient reaches 12%.

 This 4 km ascent begins after passing Secchiano.
 The average gradient is 5.8%, while the maximum is "only" 7%.

-The last challenge of the Nove Colli is also one of the toughest.
-The climb is relatively short, covering a distance of 4 km, but with a "wall" as steep as 17%.
-The average gradient is 6%.
+The last effort of the Nove Colli is also one of the easiest to tackle.
+Relatively short ascent of 4 kilometers, with sections at 10%.
+The average slope is 4.2%.